-Creamy tasty homemade almond milk.
-I never thought that I would see the day when almond milk would be a staple in home.
+Creamy tasty unsweetened almond milk.
+I never thought that I would see the day when homemade almond milk would be a staple in home.
 But for many years now it has been.
 My problem with almond milk is although it’s a healthier alternative than milk, it can get expensive.
 In addition, I prefer the refrigerated variety so I can’t get it through Amazon Prime.
-Be that as it may, almond milk was a staple on our grocery list.
+Be that as it may, unsweetened almond milk was a staple on our grocery list.
 I never once thought that I would be making my own homemade almond milk.

 However recently, I was doing some reading on gut health when I came across an article on phytic acid.
 Since I consider myself a self proclaimed gut specialist after healing my own gut issues, I was intrigued.
 Phytic acid is a compound found in foods like nuts, legumes and grains that can bind to needed minerals and decrease their absorption.